-We certainly don't expect that you'll default under the terms of your loan and that a forced sale will be necessary, but as your lender, we'll need to make sure that if a sale is necessary, it won't be difficult to find another buyer.
+We certainly don't expect that you'll default under the terms of your loan and that a forced sale will be necessary.
+However, as your lender, we'll need to make sure that if a sale is necessary, it won't be difficult to find another buyer.
 When we review your appraisal, we will take several steps to verify your home is marketable:

 Licensed appraisers who are familiar with home values in your area perform appraisals.
 We order the appraisal as soon as the application deposit is paid.
 Generally, it takes 10-14 days before the written report is sent to us.

 One of the most important factors is determining if the project that the condominium is located in is complete.
-In many cases, it will be necessary for the project or at least the phase that your unit is located in, to be complete before we can provide financing.
-The main reason for this is, until the project is complete, we can't be certain that the remaining units will be of the same quality as the existing units.
+In many cases, it will be necessary for the project—or at least the phase that your unit is located in—to be complete before we can provide financing.
+The main reason for this is that, until the project is complete, we can't be certain that the remaining units will be of the same quality as the existing units.
 This could affect the marketability of your home.

-This could also affect future marketability since many people would prefer to live in a project that is occupied by owners rather than renters.
+Transitioning from non-owner to owner-occupied condo units could also affect future marketability, as many people would prefer to live in a project that is occupied by owners rather than renters.

-We'll also carefully review the appraisal to insure that it includes comparable sales of properties within the project, as well as some from outside the project.
-Our experience has found that using comparable sales from both the same project as well as other projects gives us a better idea of the condominium project's marketability.
+We'll also carefully review the appraisal to insure that it includes comparable sales of condo properties within the project, as well as some properties from outside the project.
+Our experience has found that using comparable sales from both the same project in addition to other projects gives us a better idea of the condominium project's marketability.

 Another item we will review is the condominium association budget.
-It is important that the association have a line item in their budget to set aside 10% of the annual association fees as reserves for future large projects.
-When the associations do not place enough reserves aside and a large project is required for new roofs, parking lots, major painting, etc., and then they vote to implement a special assessment.
-Special Assessments are paid by the current owners when they should have been spread out fairly among prior owners over the life of the property.
+It is important that the association has a line item in their budget to set aside 10% of the annual association fees as reserves for future large projects.
+When associations do not place enough reserves aside and a large project is required for new roofs, parking lots, major painting, etc., then they vote to implement a special assessment.
+Special assessments are paid by the current owners when they should have been spread out fairly among prior owners over the life of the property.

 Depending on the percentage of the property's value you'd like to finance, other items may also need to be reviewed.